-In this article on life insurance with GERD or acid reflux, we wanted to take a moment and answer some of the most common questions we get from folks applying for life insurance after they have been diagnosed with either acid reflux disorder or gastroesophageal reflux disorder (GERD).
+In this article about life insurance with GERD or acid reflux, we aim to answer some of the most common questions we receive from people applying for life insurance after being diagnosed with either acid reflux disorder or gastroesophageal reflux disorder (GERD).

-- Can I qualify for life insurance after I’ve been diagnosed with a pre-existing medical condition like acid reflux or gastroesophageal reflux disorder (GERD)?
+- Can I qualify for life insurance after being diagnosed with a pre-existing medical condition like acid reflux or GERD?

-- Why do life insurance companies care if I’ve been diagnosed with acid reflux or GERD?
+- Why do life insurance companies care if I have been diagnosed with acid reflux or GERD?

 - What rate (or price) can I qualify for?

 - What can I do to ensure that I get the best life insurance policy for me?

 Without further ado, let’s dive right in!